shannah/cn1-data-access-lib/README.md

 ##Limitations and Constraints

-1. Currently tables for which you register a DAO *must* contain a column named "id" of type INTEGER, and it should be AUTOINCRENT.
+1. Currently tables for which you register a DAO *must* contain a column named "id" of type INTEGER, and it should be AUTOINCREMENT.
 This is the column that will be treated as the primary key of the table.

 ##Tests and Examples